-Suppose that we want to run a steered MD experiment where a small molecule is pulled away from a binding site.
+Suppose that we want to run a steered MD experiment where a small molecule is pulled away from a protein binding site.
 In Colvars terms, this is done by applying a moving restraint to the distance between the two objects.
-The configuration will contain two blocks, one defining the distance variable (see sections ?? and ??), and the other the moving harmonic restraint (??).
+The configuration will contain two blocks, one defining the distance variable (see section 10.3 and 10.3.1), and the other the moving harmonic restraint (10.5.4).